slythethieve/closer/frontend/README.md

-# Getting Started with Create React App and Redux
+# Portfolio project #1: closer

+## Short summary

+closer is a React application currently used at my family's businesses to greatly improve our workflow and reduce errors.

+Built using the MERN stack (MongoDB, Express, React, NodeJS).

+## Technologies used

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) template.
+This project was created using the following technologies:

+Client

+- React JS
+- Redux (for managing and centralizing application state)
+- React-router-dom (To handle routing)
+- Axios (for making api calls)

+Server

+- Express
+- Mongoose
+- JWT (For authentication)
+- bcryptjs (for data encryption)

+Database

+- MongoDB (MongoDB Atlas)

-## Available Scripts
+## Author

-In the project directory, you can run:
+Matteo De Sabato

 ### `npm start`